Another-Axiom/GT_CustomMapExample/README.md

 This trigger script will teleport the player to a random (or specific) Transform and optionally can Tag the player when triggered.
 It can be used in multiple ways, but the main intent was for it to be used as a way to prevent players from escaping your map.
 This script is included in the `MapBoundary` prefab in the `Assets/MapPrefabs/` folder which uses a Box Collider and includes a visual preview.
+Check out each of the FunctionalityOverview scenes for some examples.

 **Additonal Options**
 - `Teleport Points` - One or more points the player will be teleported to when activating this trigger.
 If more than one